prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

     1. Log the operation(s) &mdash; `zil_itx_assign`

-        - Tells the ZIL an operation is occuring
+        - Tells the ZIL an operation is occurring

     2. Commit the operation(s) &mdash; `zil_commit`

         - Causes the ZIL to write log record of operation to disk

+???

+- The ZIL is used by the ZFS Posix Layer, or ZPL for short.

+- The ZPL generally interacts with the ZIL in two phases:

+   1. First it uses `zil_itx_assign`.

+      - This cause the ZIL to log the fact that an operation is occurring.

+   2. Then it uses `zil_commit`.

+      - This tells the ZIL to write out these log records to disk.

 ---